The Destination

 Schedule

-Many have Thanksgiving Day off plus the day after, so including the whole week in your trip allows for a 9-day itinerary while only taking 3 days off.
+Many companies have Thanksgiving Day off plus the day after, so including the whole week in your trip allows for a 9-day itinerary while only taking 3 days off.
 This is a great time for traveling to warmer destinations in Asia or Latin America, or the Southern Hemisphere, where it is their spring.

 A similar effect is seen for Independence Day or Christmas / New Years.
 Depending on the days these holidays fall, you could have July 3rd or Boxing Day (December 26) off if it’s adjacent to the weekend.
 These times are typically the busiest internationally, so if you choose these times, book as early as you can.